Skip to content

 ESP32 A: The Generator (Sender)

-This code uses a pre-calculated lookup table (LUT) to store sine values.
-This is much more efficient than calculating sin() on the fly, allowing for a smoother signal.
+The following code uses a pre-calculated lookup table to store sine values.
+This is more efficient than calculating sin() on the fly, allowing for a smoother signal.

 // ESP32 SENDER CODE